Radiation Oncology Residency

-The Radiation Oncology Residency Training Program at UNC encompasses training in the fundamental principles of oncology, comprehensive cancer management, clinical radiation oncology, radiation treatment techniques, and research experience.
-The program offers didactic teaching of radiation therapy physics, dosimetry, treatment planning, radiation and cancer biology, and radiation pathology.
+The Radiation Oncology Residency Training Program at UNC encompasses training in the fundamental principles of oncology, comprehensive cancer management, clinical radiation oncology, radiation treatment techniques, patient safety and healthcare engineering, and research.
+The program offers “in house” didactic teaching of radiation therapy physics, dosimetry, treatment planning, biostatistics, radiation and cancer biology, and radiation pathology by nationally-recognized expert educators.
+Intraprofessional education is also strongly emphasized, with residents interacting regularly with their fellow trainees in medical physics, radiation therapy and medical dosimetry.
 Teaching is closely integrated with a multidisciplinary approach to state-of-the-art clinical management of cancer patients and investigative clinical research protocols.

 Clinical training is provided in the standard care of common cancers as well as instruction in the management of unusual and complex oncologic problems.
-Over 2,200 patients are referred annually to the Department of Radiation Oncology.
-These include large numbers of patients with breast, gynecological, head and neck, bronchopulmonary, and lymphoreticular malignancies, along with patients with a wide range of other type of cancers.
-Non-oncologic conditions such as arteriovenous malformations are seen for stereotactic radiosurgery.
+Over 2,500 patients are referred annually to the Department of Radiation Oncology.
+These include large numbers of patients with breast, gynecological, head and neck, broncho-pulmonary, and lymphoreticular malignancies, along with patients with a wide range of other type of cancers.
+Non-oncologic conditions such as arteriovenous malformations or vestibular schwannomas are seen for stereotactic radiosurgery.

-The NC Cancer Hospital, first opened in 2009, houses Radiation Oncology’s clinical, physics and computing, educational and administrative programs.
-(The Radiation and Cancer Biology Division is housed nearby in the Lineberger Comprehensive Cancer Center.)
-The move to the Cancer Hospital has consolidated all clinical oncology services and professional staff in a single location, and has helped streamline operational efficiency.
+The NC Cancer Hospital, opened in 2009, houses Radiation Oncology’s clinical, physics and computing, healthcare engineering, educational, and administrative programs.
+(The Cancer Biology Division is housed nearby in the Lineberger Comprehensive Cancer Center.)
+The move to the Cancer Hospital consolidated all clinical oncology services and professional staff in a single location, and helped streamline operational efficiency.
 The move also facilitates unique education and training opportunities for our residents in the form of closer, more flexible interactions with faculty and peers in the other oncology specialties.

-Advanced treatment planning systems on computer work stations are used for all types of external beam, interstitial and intracavitary treatment plans that are routinely used in the clinical management of patients.
+Advanced treatment planning systems on computer work stations are used for all types of external beam, interstitial and intracavitary treatment plans.
+Clinical treatment planning systems include RayStation TPS, Accuray Precision & TomoTherapy TPS, Oncentra Brachy and VariSeed Intr-Op TPS.
+Record and Verify employs Mosaiq.
 The Department is at the forefront of research and development of sophisticated 3-D imaging and treatment planning for clinical applications, and residents routinely carry out advanced 3-D conformal treatment planning.

 - daily morning conferences where residents make case presentations, discuss clinical treatment planning, and review simulations